A full characterization of invariant embeddability of unimodular planar graphs: Preliminaries

 \item In the definition of amicability, we do not impose our topological requirement on topological faces of infinite subgraphs, because we want to allow examples with ``infinite faces'', like the natural embedding of $\Z$ into $\R^2$.
 The complement of $\Z$ on $S^2$ is connected, but not homeomorphic to an open disk.
 The requirement on the finite subgraphs will give us the right generality and enough control.

 \item When considering planar embeddings of infinite graphs on $S^2$, the embedding is of course not locally finite anymore.
-To define locally finite planar embeddings, one has to consider embeddings into some simply connected, open subset of $S^2$, with local finiteness prescribed within the subset.
-This is the reason why locally finite planar embeddings are often called simply connected in the literature.

-\item In particular, locally finite planar embeddings (of infinite graphs) are in one-to-one correspondence with embeddings into $S^2$ with exactly one accumulation point (which point is not in the image of any edge or vertex by the embedding).
+Nevetheless, such locally finite planar embeddings are in one-to-one correspondence with embeddings into $S^2$ with exactly one accumulation point (which point is not in the image of any edge or vertex by the embedding).
 We will reserve the term \emph{simply connected}, for such embeddings into $S^2$.
 So ``simply connected'' and ``locally finite planar'' embeddings are the same, but we will use the two terminologies to indicate the space we are embedding into. \end{itemize}

 The \emph{graph boundary} of a topological face of $G$ (with respect to $\iota$) is the subgraph that is mapped onto the topological boundary of the face by $\iota$.
 So while a topological face of $G$ is a domain in $\Sigma$, the graph boundary of a topological face in $G$ is a subgraph of $G$.
+(The term ``simply connected'', frequently used in the literature, indicates that the union of the closures of the topological faces with finite graph boundary is a simply connected topological space.)